Imranul-hassan/peddy-website-design/README.md

 ---

 ### **Key Features**
-1. **Browse Pet Categories**: Users can explore different pet categories, filtering by breed, size, and other characteristics.
+1. **Browse Pet Categories**: Users can explore different pet categories, such as dogs, rabbits, cats, and birds.
 2. **Detailed Pet Profiles**: Every pet has a dedicated profile page with detailed information, including age, breed, and adoption requirements.
 3. **Adoption Process Modal**: A responsive modal window to guide users through the adoption process with feedback and instructions.
 4. **Sort by Price**: Users can easily sort pets based on adoption fees, helping them find pets within their budget.